-Additional mitigation strategies that may be implemented to preserve and protect surface waters include vegetative buffers, construction erosion control, and coordination with Clay County and watershed district staff on watershed quality issues and land use activities.
+Additional mitigation strategies that may be implemented to preserve and protect surface waters include vegetative buffers, construction erosion control, and coordination with watershed district staff on watershed quality issues.
 Wetlands will not be utilized for stormwater treatment unless they have been mitigated for.